Carol Silldorff, Executive Director

 Mary joined Bike Maryland as our first full-time staff member in March 2013.
 With a background in advocacy and non-profit management she couldn't be more excited to gear up and and work towards improving conditions and creating positive change for bicycling with Bike Maryland.
 Mary served on several sustainability and service committees while in college and continues to volunteer with environmentally-minded organizations in Baltimore.

 The liberating car-free movement made an impression on Mary, who sold her vehicle to join the bicycle-commuting community in 2009 and hasn't looked back once.
-While there is no comparisson to bike paths with fresh ocean air and beautiful coastal vistas, right now Mary's favorite rides are through Baltimore City where there is always a new neighborhood spot to find.
+While there is no comparisson to bike paths with fresh ocean air and beautiful coastal vistas, right now Mary's favorite rides are through Baltimore City where there is always a new neighborhood gem to discover.
 Her extra curricular activities include camping, free concerts in the park, and drawing up plans to build a trailer that she can tow both her 70 lb dogs in!

-Please contact Mary if you are interested in marketing opportunities, volunteering, partnering, sponsoring, or taking anything related to the great Bike Maryland events: the Tour du Port, Larry's Ride, RecRide, or the Annual Bicycing Symposium.
+Please contact Mary if you are interested in marketing opportunities, volunteering, partnering, sponsoring, membership, or taking anything related to the great Bike Maryland events: the Tour du Port, Larry's Ride, RecRide, or the Annual Bicycing Symposium.

 Katie Lupo - Bike Friendly Maryland Program Coordinator